necrotic7/Image-WebCrawler/README.md

 ```
 for count, i in enumerate(range(0,350, 35)):
 ```
-Now I have a 10 times loop, and I will recive 35 images in each loop.
+Now it has a 10 times loop, and it will download 35 images in each loop.
-BE NOTICE: If your STEP is bigger than 35, it will only recive 35 images, that's the limit for now.
+BE NOTICE: If your STEP is bigger than 35, it will only download 35 images, that's the limit for now.

 You can change the file name by changing 'x' & 'count', but be aware that they should be integer, or you can rewrite the code by your own.